lenanovak/skriptni-projekt/README.md

 ### Geovisualization of COVID-19 daily positive cases per county in Republic of Croatia

-Project was made for college course I was attending.
-Programming language used: **Python**
+Project was made for a college course "Programming: Scripting languages" Programming language used: **Python**
 IDE: **Jupyter Notebook**
 Used libaries: